Scrap metal collector's licence

 Tax checks

-From 4 April 2022 there will be new rules on tax checks that new and existing scrap metal collectors will have to follow when applying for a collector's licence.
+Since 4 April 2022, there have been new rules on tax checks that new and existing scrap metal collectors have to follow when applying for a collector's licence.

 Before you apply, please read new rules on tax checks from 4 April 2022